Pondy Bazaar

-Pondy Bazaar, officially called Soundarapandianar Angadi, is a market and neighborhood located in T. Nagar, Chennai, India.
-It is one of the principal shopping districts of Chennai.
+Pondy Bazaar, officially called Soundarapandianar Angadi, is a market situated on Sir Theagaraya Road in T. Nagar, Chennai.
+Along with Ranganathan Street and Panagal Park, it makes up one of the principal shopping districts of Chennai.

 Etymology

 The market Soundarapandianar Bazaar was named after Justice Party politician W. P. A. Soundarapandian Nadar whose statue is situated in the square.
 The police station in that area is officially called Soundarapandiyanar Angadi Kaval Nilayam.

 Transport

 Theyagaraya Road, which is the arterial road of Pondy Bazaar, suffers from slow-moving traffic.
 To ease the traffic, the Metropolitan Transport Corporation (Chennai) has diverted buses going to the T. Nagar bus terminus that used to go via Pondy Bazaar.
 They now travel via the Thanikachalam Road-Burkit Road route.
 For some routes, such as the 47s and 11s, the buses occasionally go via Pondy Bazaar and occasionally via the diversion.

 Private vehicles headed for the T. Nagar bus terminus or for Anna Salai (Saidapet and beyond) are strongly encouraged to either use the Thanikachalam Road route or Boag Road, rather than the Pondy Bazaar route, especially during rush hour.